UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

 All the salt is in the ingredients

 When choosing a sunscreen, reading the label and ingredient list is especially important.
 Do you hear?
 ESPECIALLY IMPORTANT.
-The thing is that a high price and a high SPF index do not yet guarantee full protection from the sun.
+The thing is that a high price and a high SPF index do not yet guarantee complete sun protection.
 There are ingredients that only protect against UVA or UVB radiation.
-And it’s important for us to get both, right?
-That is, we need wide range of protection, which is often labeled broad spectrum on packages.
+And it’s important for us to get both, isn’t it?
+That is, we need wide range of protection, which is often labeled broad spectrum on packaging.

-However, it does not guarantee that you will receive full protection from UVA or UVB rays (partial - completely).
-Therefore, to facilitate the task, here is a list of UV filters often found on labels:
+However, it does not guarantee that you will receive complete protection from UVA or UVB rays (partial - quite).
+Therefore, to make the task easier, here is a list of UV filters commonly found on labels:

 UVA protective ingredients: